Nextiva / Blog / Marketing & Sales

 Improve customer experience based on customer feedback

-Customers want to see that their feedback has led to real improvements and that their experience will be different in the future.
+Customers want to see that their feedback has led to real improvements and that their experience will be different going forward.

 You need to demonstrate that you’ve heard their concerns and acted on them.